demessiee/node-express-intro/Unit-4D.md

 Your lab assignment will be to create a LinkedIn clone mockup using React Router and components from Material UI.

 The LinkedIn clone will have the following three pages:
-* Home - where you can see a newsfeed of LinkedIn posts
+* /home - where you can see a newsfeed of LinkedIn posts
-* Connections - where you can view your connection requests
+* /connections - where you can view your connection requests
-* Profile - where you can view your profile
+* /profile - where you can view your profile

 You will be only be building a mockup of the LinkedIn website so you won't need to build any actual functionality besides switching between the pages in the navigation bar.